julzaza/wildwitchherbs/_posts/2026-01-20-visionary-trance-plants-balkan-magic.md

 ## A Note Before We Begin

 Visionary and trance plants in the Balkans were rarely used for intoxication.

-They were approached as **threshold tools**: for protection, ancestral communication, divination, or ritual healing.
+They were approached as **threshold tools**: for protection, ancestral communication, divination, or ritual healing:
+- ften restricted to initiates, healers, and ritual specialists
+- never recreational.
+-
-This post is educational and ritual-historical — **not a guide for ingestion or experimentation**.
+This post is educational and ritual-historical, **not a guide for ingestion or experimentation**.

 ---